newdexterity/24dof-robotic-hand/CAD/palm/README.md

 2. Attach metacarpals in anatomically correct positions
 3. Verify smooth articulation at CMC joints
 4. Install internal tendon routing guides before completing assembly
-5. Refer to the detailed assembly guide in the documentation directory